abarbour/pbe-data/README.md

 [binary format](https://stat.ethz.ch/R-manual/R-devel/library/base/html/save.html), with one file (`'bsmdata.rda'`) representing the timeseries of linear gauge strain ( in 10<sup>-9 </sup>), and another file (`'bsmdata_nfo.rda'`) representing metadata associated with the timeseries.
 We also include a pdf figure of the timeseries in (`'fig_timeseries.pdf'`) for reference.

+## Example

 Here, for example, is the timeseries at B084 for the 2010 M<sub>W</sub> 7.2 El Mayor Cucapah earthquake showing peak strains of nearly 15 &#215; 10<sup>-6</sup> (microstrain).